Two types of foods for social anxiety

 - Research has shown that fermented foods such as yogurt or sauerkraut can help reduce social anxiety because they have positive effects on intestinal bacteria.

-- The connection between the gut and the psyche is emphasized, as gut hormones can influence anxiety and certain foods can have a positive impact on mental health.
+- The connection between the gut and the psyche is emphasized, as gut hormones can influence anxiety and certain foods can have a positive effect on mental health.

 - These results give hope to those affected because they show that in addition to traditional treatments, nutrition can also have a positive impact on coping with social anxiety.